 And while the early detection approach makes sense, some experts disagree.
 In a recent opinion piece on finding a cure for Alzheimer’s, a group of authors affiliated with Mount Sinai said that for early treatment to be effective, it should be initiated at around age 55, and would subject patients to side effects for possibly no benefit.

 There is no known cure for Alzheimer’s.
 Existing treatments slightly slow symptoms at best.
-The possibility that clearing out beta-amyloids will not work has led researchers to pursue other therapeutic strategies.
+The possibility that clearing out amyloid plaques will not work, has led researchers to pursue other therapeutic strategies.
 The upshot of all of this is that we have more potential treatments than ever before and one of these might just defeat this deadly disease.

-- Part 2 – Researchers propose precision treatments for Alzheimer’s.
+Part 2: Scientists propose precision treatments for Alzheimer’s disease.

-- Part 3 – Last month, researchers reported on drugs that may prevent Alzheimer’s.
+Part 3: Researchers report on drugs that may prevent Alzheimer’s.

 Show Us Some Love